Polish senators question cyber experts in hacking inquiry

 In Brejza's case, his phone was hacked multiple times in 2019, mostly when he was running the opposition’s parliamentary election campaign.
 Messages from his phone were doctored and used in a smear campaign against him in the heat of the race, which the ruling right-wing Law and Justice party narrowly won.

+False bomb threats were also sent last week to hospitals and police stations from the phones of one of Giertych's daughters and Brejza's wife, who is also his lawyer.

+“It's a kind of threat against the family,” Giertych told The Associated Press on Monday, saying it reminds him of old communist methods.

-Speaking by video link, the two experts also confirmed to the committee that an operator first started registering the Pegasus infrastructure in November 2017, which was just a month or two after Polish media established that the contract with the Polish government was finalized.
+Speaking by video link, the two experts also confirmed to the committee that an operator first started registering the Pegasus infrastructure in November 2017, only weeks after Polish media established that the contract with the Polish government was finalized.

 The Law and Justice party has rejected calls by the opposition for an investigation into the hacking in the lower house of parliament, or Sejm.